webmandesign/reykjavik/review/reykjavik-theme-review-process.md

 - @poena provides [list of requirements](https://themes.trac.wordpress.org/ticket/46546#comment:3).
 - Asking for explanation for some of the points and receives the answer from @poena the same day!
 - Discussing issue of **Child Theme Generator**, **TinyMCE Formats Dropdown**, **TGMPA Version** and **Custom Widgets Enhancements**.
 - @jrf is stepping up to explain **TGMPA Version** issue.
-After discussion it turns out TRT (Theme Review Team) [checks the TGMPA script version upon specific PHP comment](https://themes.trac.wordpress.org/ticket/46546#comment:14)...
+After discussion it turns out TRT (Theme Review Team) [checks the TGMPA script version upon specific PHP comment](https://themes.trac.wordpress.org/ticket/46546#comment:14)... (yes, not the actual PHP code, but a comment in the code).

 ### 6th